 What’s unusual about Quip in comparison with established industry stalwarts like Phillips Sonicare and Oral-B, is that this upstart is something which you subscribe to.
 It even feels a little strange writing that down.
 Subscribing to a toothbrush sounds like something that you might hear in a weird dream, but it’s actually now an established part of commercial reality.
 Just as you might subscribe to Netflix, you can do the same with Quip who send new heads and a replacement battery every 12 weeks when the old ones wear out.
 So, no, they don’t send you a new electric toothbrush handle every three months (which would be really weird) it’s just the consumables.

-The initial purchase will cost about $55 and for a few dollars more you can also have toothpaste thrown in as well if you want it.
+The initial purchase will cost about $40 and for a few dollars more (it is called the Refill Plan) you can also have toothpaste thrown in as well if you want it.
 If you are still wondering whether this slightly unusual approach to selling toothbrushes will catch on, then wonder no longer because it already has.
 In fact, they say that imitation is the highest form of flattery, and Quip’s approach has attracted plenty of flattery from other players in the industry who are adopting it too.
 If a competitor starts doing what you do, then you know that you are on the right track.

 Is quip better than other mainstream electric toothbrushes?

 That’s the million-dollar question.
 A unique way of buying something is one thing, but does it match up in performance and value for money compared to the other models on the market?

 The first thing to talk about is the fact that the quip looks a bit more like a manual toothbrush than the traditional electric toothbrushes that we are used to seeing.
 The body is very slender and comes in a variety of colors.